catherinechia/Systems-Biology-Synechocystis/Microbial_physiology_data/README.md

 - `casy`: cell count data from CASY-counter
 - `qPCR`: Ct values from quantitative PCR

-You will find an example on how to load the data in the Rmarkdown file in `./reports/loading_data_example.Rmd`
+The data analyses are captured in the Rmarkdown file in `./reports/`